THE PERVERSION OF GRACE

 God is holy, and man, who is made in the image of God, must be holy.

-It always is a sin to commit adultery.
-It always is a sin to worship gods other than the Lord.
+It is always a sin to commit adultery.
+It is always a sin to worship gods other than the Lord.
 The grace of God in Christ does not do away with the moral law.
 Rather, the grace of God in Christ establishes, upholds, the moral law (Romans 3:31).

-The grace of God does not uphold the aspects peculiar to the covenant of the Law of Moses, such as circumcision or refraining from work on the seventh day of the week, except in their fuller, eternal expression.
+The grace of God does not uphold the aspects unique to the covenant of the Law of Moses, such as circumcision or refraining from work on the seventh day of the week, except in their fuller, eternal expression.
 Rather, the grace of God greatly increases and establishes for eternity the moral law, the holiness and righteousness of God, of which the Mosaic ordinances were a limited expression.

 Satan and man’s self-love have perverted the truth announced by Paul.
 The perversion of the concept of Divine grace into an escape to Heaven on the basis of a statement of belief in certain facts of theology is no small misunderstanding of theology.
 It has destroyed the purpose of the Gospel of the Kingdom of God.